kiwicrossing/wine-quality-prediction/README.md

 To run this project, simply use `make` or `make run`.
 It will generate a histogram of the alcohol distribution between red and white wines, which determines how common each alcohol level is among the wines.

+## Dataset Information

+The two datasets are related to red and white variants of the Portuguese "Vinho Verde" wine.
+Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).

+The dataset that this project uses is from the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/).

+P. Cortez, A. Cerdeira, F. Almeida, T. Matos, and J. Reis.
+"Wine Quality," UCI Machine Learning Repository, 2009.
+[Online].
+Available: https://doi.org/10.24432/C56S3T.

 ## Author